War in Donbas: Other settlements

 Other smaller towns, as well as government buildings, were seized by Russian-backed militants in the Donbas.

-In Artemivsk on 12 April, separatists failed to capture the local Ministry of Internal Affairs office, but instead captured the city administration building and raised the DPR flag over it.
+In Artemivsk (Bakhmut) on 12 April, separatists failed to capture the local Ministry of Internal Affairs office, but instead captured the city administration building and raised the DPR flag over it.
 The city administration buildings in Yenakiieve and Druzhkivka were also captured.
 Police repelled an attack by pro-Russian militants upon an office of the Ministry of Internal Affairs in Krasnyi Lyman on 12 April, but the building was later captured by the separatists after a skirmish.
 Insurgents affiliated with the Donbas People's Militia occupied a regional administration building in Khartsyzk on 13 April, followed by a local administration building in Zhdanivka on 14 April.

 On 12 April, unmarked pro-Russian militants seized the Donetsk headquarters of the Interior Ministry and two police stations without resistance, while an assault on the general prosecutor's office was repelled.
 Following negotiations between the militants and those in the building, the chief of the office resigned from his post.
 According to anonymous witnesses, some militants wore uniforms of the Berkut special police force, which had been dissolved by the new government following the February revolution.
 The militants also took over the municipal administration building unopposed on 16 April.

 Demonstrators hoisted the DPR flag over the city administration buildings in Krasnoarmiisk and Novoazovsk on 16 April.
 The local administration building in Siversk was similarly captured on 18 April.
 Following the takeover, local police announced that they would co-operate with the activists.